majk-p/scala-in-2025/marp-slides.md

 GET     /hello      controllers.HelloController.hello()
 ```

-Visit http://localhost:9000/hello to see your message!
+Run `sbt run` and visit http://localhost:9000/hello to see your message!

 ---